Skip to content

 Step-by-step content here.
 The agent loads this when the skill activates.

-Skills are discovered from these locations (via settingSources: ['project'] set in ClaudeClient):
+Skills are discovered from these locations (via the default settingSources: ['project', 'user'] set in ClaudeProvider):

 LocationScope